-Genesis, the first book of the Old Testament, also serves as the first book of the Torah or Pentateuch, spoken of by Jesus as the "Law", the specific expression of God's will.1 The Torah or תּוֹרָﬣ comprises the first five books of Hebrew Scripture (our Old Testament) - Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+Genesis, the first book of the Old Testament, also serves as the first book of the Torah or Pentateuch, spoken of by Jesus as the Law of Moses, the specific expression of God's will.
+The Torah or תּוֹרָﬣ comprises the first five books of Hebrew Scripture (our Old Testament) - Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-The book was first called "Genesis", ΓΕΝΕΣΙΣ, the word for "origin" in the Greek Septuagint translation, as it presented both the origin of the world and mankind, and in particular, the Hebrew people.
-The book in Hebrew was known by its first word בְּרֵאשִׁית - "in the beginning."3 Genesis Chapters 1-11 trace the primeval story of creation, and Genesis Chapters 12-50 recount the patriarchal history of Israel.
+The book was first called Genesis, ΓΕΝΕΣΙΣ, the word for "origin" in the Greek Septuagint translation, as it presented both the origin of the world and mankind, and in particular, the Hebrew people.
+The book in Hebrew was known by its first word בְּרֵאשִׁית - "in the beginning."
+2 Genesis Chapters 1-11 trace the primeval story of creation, and Genesis Chapters 12-50 recount the patriarchal history of Israel.
+3

-This paper is written in the light of a hermeneutic of faith or through the eyes of faith, as described by Joseph Cardinal Ratzinger (Pope Benedict XVI 2005-2013).
-5 This paper will focus on the passage of Genesis 3:15, and how it fits within the context of the primeval story of creation.
+This paper is written in the light of a hermeneutic of faith or through the eyes of faith, as described by Joseph Cardinal Ratzinger (Pope Benedict XVI).4 This paper reflects on the literal sense of Genesis 3, and how Genesis 3:15 fits within the context of the primeval story of creation.
 5 The New Testament writers and the Fathers of the Church provide the spiritual sense of the passage.6 Genesis 3:15 "establishes the trajectory" of salvation history and achieves fulfillment in Jesus Christ.

 Hebrew tradition and the Mishnah name Moses - מֹשֶׁה the author of the Torah.
 This paper supports the belief that the Law (Torah or Pentateuch) was written in the context of one divinely inspired author, Moses, who served as the originator of the text and served as a collector of literary traditions.
 This belief is suggested here for 3 reasons.
 First, Moses is recorded in the Torah as writer (Exodus 24:4, 34:27-28, Deuteronomy 31:9) and was named the author of the Law by Jesus and the New Testament writers (John 5:46, Romans 10:5, Second Corinthians 3:15-16, and the following): 7

 "When Moses had finished writing out on a scroll the words of the law in their entirety,